scalacenter/bloop/website/versioned_docs/version-1.3.0/performance-guide.md

-It's legit to ignore any of these steps if, for example, the impact of your changes would be higher by enabling NUMA/Turbo Boost or you want to collect more "realistic" benchmark data that ressembles better the noisy machines developers compile in.
+It's legit to ignore any of these steps if, for example, the impact of your changes would be higher by enabling NUMA/Turbo Boost or you want to collect more "realistic" benchmark data that resembles better the noisy machines developers compile in.

 Remember, performance is not composable!